fowlmouth/nake/README.rst

     $ cd nake
     $ nimble install

-If you don't mind downloading the git repository every time, you can also tell `Nimble <https://github.com/nim-lang/nimble>`_ to install the latest development version directly from git:
+If you don't mind downloading the Git repository every time, you can also tell `Nimble <https://github.com/nim-lang/nimble>`_ to install the latest development version directly from Git:

 .. code:: bash